-With over $1.25 billion in assets under management, Farr, Miller & Washington, LLC has by far the highest AUM of any firm on this list.
+With over $1.48 billion in assets under management, Farr, Miller & Washington, LLC has by far the highest AUM of any firm on this list.
 The firm’s account minimum varies by account type.
 To open a wealth builder portfolio, you’ll need at least $100,000.
 For a small or mid-cap account, you’ll need at least $500,000.
-The firm’s client base is comprised of more than two-thirds high-net-worth individuals.
+More than two-thirds of the firm’s client base is comprised of high-net-worth individuals.

 Farr, Miller & Washington, LLC is an independently owned, fee-only firm.
 The firm’s employees each hold a stake in the business as well.